-BJP campaign for Uttarakhand will focus on importance of 'double engine' govt
+BJP Campaign For Uttarakhand Will Focus On Importance Of 'Double Engine' Govt

-New Delhi, Jan 9 (IANS) The BJP campaign for Uttarakhand will focus on the importance of having a 'double engine' government for the development of the state.
+New Delhi: The BJP campaign for Uttarakhand will focus on the importance of having a 'double engine' government for the development of the state.
 The campaign will also mention how absence of a double engine government in Punjab has deprived people of development projects worth over Rs 42,000 crore after security of Prime Minister Narendra Modi was breached in the state on January 5.

 The saffron party is also making a community specific outreach programme to achieve its target of winning over 60 seats in 70-member Uttarakhand Assembly polls along with the youth and the first time voters.
 Uttarakhand is going to polls on February 14 and counting of votes will take place on March 10.